-The qualifier precise will ensure that operations contributing to a variable's value are done in their stated order and are done with operator consistency.
-Order is determined by operator precedence and parenthesis, as described in section 5.1 "Operators".
+The precise qualifier ensures that operations contributing to a variable's value are done in their stated order and with operator consistency.
+The order is determined by operator precedence and parenthesis, as described in "Operators".
 Operator consistency means for each particular operator, for example the multiply operator (), its operation is always computed with the same precision.
-Note this effectively prevents fusing multiple operations into a single operation.
+Specifically, values computed by compiler-generated code must adhere to the following identities: